Tips for Dental Emergencies

 We all know accidents happen.
 When it comes to our teeth and mouth, it can be frightening.
 Making a plan for a dental emergency can give you confidence when these accidents happen.
 Sometimes home care will suffice, but you need to know when a trip to the dentist is needed.
 Call the office right away if you are experiencing an urgent issue.
 In the meantime, here are some tips for dental emergencies to help you through the most common situations:

-Toothache/Sore Gums: Rinse with warm water to remove any food or debris; if you notice anything lodged between teeth, floss to remove it.
-Take an over-the-counter pain medication (but never apply the medication directly to teeth or gum), and see the dentist if the pain persists.
+Rinse with warm water to remove any food or debris.
+If you notice anything lodged between teeth, floss to remove it.
+Take an over-the-counter pain medication (but never apply the medication directly to teeth or gum).
+See the dentist if the pain persists.

 With recent advancements in full mouth dentistry and cosmetic dentistry, you might not lose your tooth.
 If there’s enough remaining healthy tooth structure, there are several treatment options that can eliminate the need for root removal.
-While the success of these procedures depends on the severity of the break, it’s worth asking about option.
-I highly recommend you contact your cosmetic dentist.
+While the success of these procedures depends on the severity of the break, it’s worth asking about.

-Dislodged Tooth: find the tooth if possible, make sure not to hold it by the root, and rinse it briefly with warm water.
+Find the tooth if possible.
+Make sure not to hold it by the root, and rinse it briefly with warm water.
 If possible, gently reinsert the tooth into the socket and bite down on gauze or cloth to keep it in place.
 If you cannot reinsert it, place it in a container of milk or mild salt water solution.
 Call your cosmetic dentist as soon as possible.
 If treated within 2 hours, the tooth may possibly be salvaged.